michaelpallante/nfl_draft_hof_allpro_probowl_models/README.md

 ## Project Goals:

-- Building models with college player statistics to make NFL Draft, Hall of Fame, All-Pro, and Pro Bowl player projections (before they play in the NFL).
+- Building models with college player statistics to make NFL Draft, Hall of Fame, All-Pro, and Pro Bowl player projections before they play in the NFL.

 ## Summary of Data: